Bookings are secured when we acknowledge your completed booking form and deposit.

 We strongly recommend that you obtain insurance for cancellation, personal accident and organiser’s liability, if you have not already done so.
-Please note our terms and conditions (see page 14) regarding cancellation charges.
+See below regarding cancellation charges.
 Please contact us if you do not have an insurance policy and require additional information.
 The centre has a comprehensive insurance cover for third party liability risks.

 It is important there is no ambiguity regarding responsibility for members of a group during their visit.
 Specific details regarding the operation and safety of activities are available in the relevant policy documents.
 Please note - the term CYESC Staff includes approved volunteers working as staff.

 All organised activities will be led by suitably qualified and experienced staff following CYESC policies.
 These policies are in accordance with Adventure Activity Licensing Authority and other Governing Body recommendations.
 Activities begin when members of the group are changed and congregate at the agreed meeting area.
 They end when the activity leader sends the group from the activity to change under the care of the group leader.